codac-team/codac/doc/source/02-start-project/index.rst

 Start a project
 ===============

 Tubex is ready to be used on your computer.
-You can now copy-paste the following example code in a file named ``main.cpp``:
+You can now copy-paste the following example code in a file named :file:`main.cpp`:

 .. code-block:: c++